Siege of Neu-Breisach

 The siege of Neu-Breisach was a battle of encirclement in the Franco-Prussian War, which took place from 13 October until 10 November 1870 in France.
-A few days after the surrender at Fort Mortier of Neu-Breisach, with a divisional reserve, German General Hermann von Schmeling forced the fortress of Neu-Breisach (which held an army garrison under command of Shanghai Colonel Lostie de Kerhor) which surrendered, and won many spoils from the French army here.
+A few days after the surrender at Fort Mortier of Neu-Breisach, with a divisional reserve, German General Hermann von Schmeling forced the fortress of Neu-Breisach (which held an army garrison under the command of Shanghai Colonel Lostie de Kerhor), which surrendered, and won many spoils from the French army here.
 The siege demonstrated the high efficiency of the Baden batteries.
-With the surrender of Neu-Breisach, the Imperial German Army captured the last of the fortifications at Alsace, except for the Belfort and of Bitche.
+With the surrender of Neu-Breisach, the Imperial German Army captured the last of the fortifications at Alsace, except for the Belfort and Bitche.
 After this victory, Von Schmeling moved his cannons southwest to carry out the Siege of Belfort.

 The French fortress of Neu-Breisach had a garrison of 5,000 men, while Fort Mortier, located near the Rhine, was built for independent defense.
-In early October, detachments of the German Fourth Reserve Division command of General Schmeling were ordered beyond the Rhine from Breisgau to conduct a siege on Neu-Breisach.
+In early October, detachments of the German Fourth Reserve Division, commanded by General Schmeling, were ordered beyond the Rhine from Breisgau to conduct a siege on Neu-Breisach.
 Near the evening of 10 May, a breakout of the French military from Neu-Breisach was attempted, only to be defeated.
 The same day, the German cannons caused heavy damage.
 However, an intense field array of German troops could not force the officer commanding Neu-Breisach to surrender, so Schmeling switched focus to the Siege of Selestat.
 After German artillery guns were brought in from Strasbourg, Neu-Breisach was blockaded on 9 October 1870.
 On 12 and 13 October, sporadic raids and engagements broke out, but to no avail.
 On 13 October, the encirclement was completed, when in front of Neu-Breisach were 5,000 Prussians, who formed semicircular lines of battle, with the poles lying on the banks of the Rhine.
 On 16 October a French siege at Neu-Breisach was broken by the Germans.
 Although Neu-Breisach was heavily damaged by German artillery during the siege, the Germans remained unable to defeat Neu-Breisach quickly.